jhoerr/cloudmesh-manual/docs/_sources/accounts/google.md.txt

 -   **Google Docs:** Google docs is a broader term for Google sheets, Google slides and Google forms.
--   **Google Sheets:** Just like Microsoft excel sheet Google sheets has almost all of the functionalities.
+-   **Google Sheets:** Just like Microsoft excel sheet Google sheets has almost all of the functionality.
 Google sheets can be shared with other people and can concurrently work on it and can edit it.
 We can change the font size, type as we want.
 We can use the formulas to calculate some mathematical expressions.
 This can be readily